 - Tofu Buddha bowl to fill your belly up with the rainbow!

-- Sweet and sour cauliflower, which would make a delicious appetizer to this poke bowl.
+- Sweet and sour cauliflower, which makes a delicious appetizer for this poke bowl.

 If you don't have any, or prefer not to use sushi rice, brown rice works well in this recipe.
 We sometimes use quinoa too.